cucumber/cucumber-electron/README.md

 # cucumber-electron

 Runs [cucumber-js](https://github.com/cucumber/cucumber-js) in an [electron](https://github.com/electron/electron) renderer process.
-Scenarios have direct access to both a browser DOM and node.js libraries, so they run pretty fast.
+Scenarios have direct access to both a browser DOM and node.js libraries, so they are fast and easy to debug interactively.

 [![Build Status](https://travis-ci.org/featurist/cucumber-electron.svg?branch=master)](https://travis-ci.org/featurist/cucumber-electron)